syedmaazsaeed/IOT-Based-Real-Time-Patient-Health-Monitoring-System-with-AI-Prediction/README.md

 Upload the code to your ESP8266 using the Arduino IDE.

-5.5 View Data
+5.5 View Data 📊

 1. Open the serial monitor to view the console output.
 2. Connect to the Ubidots dashboard to view real-time health data.
 3. Monitor the LCD for immediate feedback on the patient's condition. 📱

-## **6: 🎯 Future Improvements**:
+## **6: 🎯 Future Improvements 🔮 **:

 6.1.
 Machine Learning Integration: Use AI to analyze patterns in health data and predict potential health issues. 🤖 6.2.
 Mobile Application: Build a mobile app to receive real-time health data and alerts. 📲 6.3.
-Expand Sensor Suite: Add more sensors like ECG or pulse wave sensors for deeper health insights. 📊
+Expand Sensor Suite: Add more detectors like ECG or pulse wave sensors for deeper health insights. 📊

 ## **7:💬 Connect with Us**: